vicchi/wp-biographia/readme.txt

 = wp_biographia_contact_info =

-Applied to the default set of contact information fields that are added to an author's profile by the plugin.
+Applied to the default set of contact information fields that are added to an user's profile by the plugin.
 Note that in order to add and display a new contact link to the Biography Box, the contact link must be added to the value returned by the `wp_biographia_link_items` filter as well as the value returned by this filter.

 *Example:* Add Pinterest as a supported contact information field